Holly Rowe Announces She Is No Longer in Remission from Skin Cancer

 Rowe was first diagnosed with melanoma two years ago.

-While ESPN made a number of layoffs last month, Rowe was given a contract extension.
+While ESPN made a number of layoffs last month, Rowe received a contract extension.

 "I was really grateful because my contract was up in April," she said.
 "It would have been so easy for me to be one of those people.
 For me to have health insurance right now will save my life financially.
 This is helping me in my recovery.
 If this had been taken away, it would have been really hard for me."